elkrem/koyn/README.md

 - Only non-SegWit transactions and addresses are supported.
 - Only addresses generated from compressed public keys are supported.
 - The library connects to non-TLS Electrum servers only.
+- The library connects to a hardcoded list of bootnodes only for now, the `server.peers.subscribe` call hasn't been implemented yet.
 - The library works with Bitcoin testnet only for now.
 - The library does cache private keys in memory.
 - The library doesn't support true random generators yet (generated private keys and addresses rely on analog pin #0 noise).